klakathy/mini-web-site-for-portfolio-and-stock/README.md

 ## Contribution

 This is a group project for a course.
-My teammate Andi and Sean worked together to accomplish this work. <br/>
+My teammate Andi, Sean and I worked together to accomplish this work. <br/>